Sunday, December 12, 2010

 Do I have to tell you I needed a three-hour nap after all that?
 By the time I was up, it was time to scramble.
 I didn’t intend to push it hard on the last evening; there’d be the packing and drive home in the morning to consider.
 But I fully intended to add more Big Enchilada Herschels to my score before calling it quits.

-With the Stellacam, NGC 1097 is definitely in the same “spectacular” class as M51 and is almost that good visually in Pat’s 16-inch Dobbie next door.
+With the Stellacam, NGC 1097 is definitely in the same “spectacular” class as M51 and is almost that good visually in Pat’s 16-inch.
 Why don’t you hear it talked about, then?
 It’s fairly low in Fornax at a declination of -30, and maybe not as good for our more northerly brothers and sisters.
 That’s the only reason I can think of for “NGC 1097” not being on everybody’s lips, anyhow!

 Back at the motel at an early hour, I’m sure I watched some boob tube, but, honestly, I couldn’t tell you what that was.
 Because my brain was still on fire with the spiral beauty of NGC 1097.
 When I finally gave in to the sandman, I felt as if I were being enwrapped by those luscious spiral arms.

-Oh, if'n you've a mind, you can see many more pix of Rod and Dorothy's Chiefland adventure on your old Uncle's Facebook page.
+Oh, you can see many more pix of Rod and Dorothy's Chiefland adventure on your old Uncle's Facebook page (in the "albums" section).

 Good blog as usual Rod makes me want to go out and observe total rain now!
 Keep up the posting this is first on my Sunday morning astro read !